Did you promise yourself that this was the last year you’d spend hours polishing silver after hosting the holidays?

 - Rogers and Son

-If your tableware has a maker’s mark from any of the above, check for the word “sterling” as seen below.
+If your flatware or tableware has a maker’s mark from any of the above, check for the word “sterling” as seen below.
 If not there, the item is plated.

-Note that if your silver tableware has no markings at all, it’s likely a silver plate piece, as it’s very rare for sterling to be unmarked.
+Note that if your silver flatware has no markings at all, it’s likely a silver-plated piece, as it’s very rare for sterling to be unmarked.

-What to Do If My Tableware is Silver-Plate?
+What to Do If Your Flatware or Tableware Is Silver-Plated

 In short, enjoy it.
 Most silver-plate can last approximately 20 years depending on how well it’s cared for.

-There are several markings that indicate sterling silver tableware.
+There are several markings that indicate sterling silver flatware or tableware.
 Here are the most common marks you’ll see on a sterling silver set:

-- A lion (or his paw): Indicates sterling silver originating from England.
+A lion or lion’s paw: Indicates sterling silver originating from England.
 May also include the city, maker, and year of manufacture.

 Once you’ve recognized a sterling mark, you can move on to evaluating its value.
-But, what if you don’t recognize the markings?
+This doesn’t guarantee that you’ll recognize the marking, though.

 If your silver is very old, there’s a chance that it might just have the maker's name and mark.
 For example, some pieces of civil war-era silver were melted down from coins and have stamps that were made by a family member or local silversmith.